FENECON Home 20 & 30 assembly and operating instructions

 ||

-The Inverter is switched off. |
+The inverter is switched off. |

 ||

-The Grid is anomalous and the Inverter is in island mode. |
+The grid is anomalous and the inverter is in stand-alone mode. |

 ||

-The Grid is normal and the Inverter is in grid-parallel operation. |
+The grid is normal and the inverter is in parallel mains operation. |

 ||